NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 ## Help it won't change scenes

 It will only change scenes when OBS is set on a scene that's in the config.
-(This is so that it wont change when you're on like your intro or locked-brb scene)
+(This is so that it wont change when you are on for example your 'intro' or 'locked-brb' scene)